 Breaker label content may vary.
-CSA includes 15 Amp breakers.

 Solar Panel Pre-Wire

 Positive (Yellow) and Negative (Green) leads run from the battery buss bar to under the center roof sheet, just in front of the rear roof vent in your unit.

 The battery buss bar is located on the front end shell inside skin, next to the battery compartment.
 Front bed models have the bar located under the front bed.
 Battery cables will run to this bar.